-Inclusive work environments are a win-win situation.
-Not only do your employees feel that they’re respected by their colleagues and valuable to the workplace, but your company benefits too.
-By bringing together new perspectives and methods of problem-solving, your workplace generates higher revenue and a better reputation, giving you a leg up on your competitors.
+Inclusive work environments can be a win-win situation.
+Not only can your employees feel they're respected by their colleagues and valuable to the workplace, but your company may benefit too.
+By bringing together new perspectives and methods of problem-solving, your workplace has the potential to attain organizational success and generate higher revenue and a better reputation, giving you an opportunity to gain a leg up on your competitors.

-In today’s society, diversity and inclusion in the workplace are widely accepted as positive aspects of a business, but cultivating a holistic, community-oriented workplace can seem like a vague path to embark on.
-How can you make sure you’re doing your best to foster a positive, productive, and diverse work environment?
+In today's society, diversity and inclusion in the workplace are widely accepted as positive aspects of a business, but cultivating a holistic, community-oriented workplace and workforce diversity can seem like a vague path to embark on.
+How can you make sure you're doing the best practices to foster a positive, productive, and diverse work environment?

 Keep reading to find out.